Who Is Amy Schumer?

 After splitting from furniture designer Ben Hanisch in May 2017, Schumer began dating chef Chris Fischer.
 Rarely spotted together, they finally went public with their relationship by posting a romantic Instagram photo on February 11, 2018.
 Two days later, the couple tied the knot in a private ceremony in Malibu, before a group that included Jennifer Aniston, Jake Gyllenhaal, Jennifer Lawrence, Larry David and David Spade.

-On October 22, 2018, the pair announced that they're expecting their first child.
+On October 22, 2018, the pair announced that they were expecting their first child.
+One week after revealing the baby's gender, Schumer gave birth to her son, Gene Attell Fischer, on May 5, 2019.

 In the mid-2000s, Schumer began testing the waters as a stand-up comic, steadily working her way up the comedy club chain at venues such as New York’s Comedy Cellar.